ProjectMAC/propagators/doc/programmer-guide.rst

 implies an impossible state of knowledge::

   (defhandler contradictory? empty-interval? interval?)
+  ;; N.B. empty-interval? is the handler; interval? is the only predicate

 which means that every interval will be checked by the ``empty-interval?`` procedure to test whether it represents a